Jamie and Stoney Tigers Ticket Giveaway

 e.
 A description of how each Daily On-Air Game is played is as follows:

-Random Tiger – Jamie and Stoney pick the name of a current or former Detroit Tigers player.
+Random Toronto Baseball Player – Jamie and Stoney pick the name of a current or former Toronto baseball player.
 Four clues describing the chosen player are given randomly throughout the Jamie and Stoney Mornings show by the on-air personalities.
 The first Contestant whom correctly answers the name of the chosen player after all four clues are given is a prize winner.

 Tigers Triple Trivia – Contestant is given three Detroit Tigers trivia questions.
 If the Contestant answers all three questions correctly, the Contestant is a prize winner.